Education, health and care (EHC) plans

 - a nursery worker.

-You can request a statutory assessment by completing a request form.
+The SEN 0-25 Team may ask you to complete a form.
+You don’t have to complete the form to request an assessment.
+We may still ask you for a lot of the information on the form to inform our decision-making.
 If you need help with this, you can contact Devon Information, Advice and Support Service for SEND (DIAS) – 01392 383080

 - Request form for parents